Nandaka/PixivUtil2/readme.txt

     (32, 'Prosessi ei voi kayttaa tiedostoa, koska se on toisen prosessin kaytossa')
     - The file is being used by another process (google translate).
-Either you ran multiple instace of pixiv downloader from the same folder, or there are other processes locking the file/db.sqllite (usually from antivirus or some sync/backup application).
+Either you ran multiple instace of Pixiv downloader from the same folder, or there are other processes locking the file/db.sqllite (usually from antivirus or some sync/backup application).

 Q3: Error at process_image(): (<type 'exceptions.AttributeError'>,
     AttributeError ("'NoneType' object has no attribute 'find'",)
-    - Usually this is because of login failed (cookie not valid).
+    - Usually this is because of failed login (cookie not valid).
 Try to change your password to simple one for testing, or copy the cookie from browser:
       1. Open Firefox/Chrome.
-      2. Login to your pixiv.
+      2. Login to your Pixiv.
       3. Right click the page and select View Page Info -> Security tab (Firefox), or Right click on the leftmost address bar/the (i) icon (Chrome)
       5. Click the View Cookies button.